In this article:

-Link the LGL list to a static segment in MailChimp
+Link the LGL list to a tag in Mailchimp

-You can link these constituents to a static segment within MailChimp:
+You can link these constituents to a tag within Mailchimp:

 And then you can sync it immediately:

-Note: If you use MailChimp segments on an ongoing basis, please be sure you resync them with MailChimp if any amount of time has gone by since your last email to that segment.
+NOTE: If you use Mailchimp tags on an ongoing basis, please be sure you resync them with Mailchimp if any amount of time has gone by since your last email to that segment.
 This is because the integration can automatically add constituents to the segment, but it won’t remove anyone.
-So if you want the list being used in the segment to be fully represented in MailChimp, click the "Sync to MailChimp" button prior to sending to that segment.
+So if you want the list being used in the tag to be fully represented in Mailchimp, click the "Sync to MailChimp" button prior to sending to that tag.